nihalzp/cartogram-web/doc/addmap/addmap.md

 # Adding a Map

 This guide will help you add a new map to the go-cart.io website.
-This guide assumes that you have already set up the website code for local testing and development.
+This guide assumes that you have already set up the website code for local testing and development as well as followed the instructions for setting up Docker for local development here https://github.com/jansky/cartogram-docker.

 ## What You'll Need